kodaicoder/morphl2-validator/README.md

 nano .env
 ```

-and then you will see 2 lines that end with XXXXXXX
+and then you will see line that end with XXXXXXX

-- first line is `Ethereum_Holesky_RPC` you can grab one of rpc endpoint [here](https://www.alchemy.com/)
-  then you can replace it

-- second line is `Your_Validator_Private_Key` is your wallet private key that want to run a node
+just replacing it with your wallet private key that want to run a node

 then save & exit by press <kbd>Ctrl</kbd> + <kbd>X</kbd>